 Contemporary Pacific artists—including Ioane Ioane, Fatu Feu’u, John Pule, Michel Tuffery, and Jim Vivieaere—form the backbone of the show.
 They work in traditional and non-traditional mediums.
 Feu’u translates Pacific siapa patterns into oil on canvas.
 Ioane's Eddie (1985) uses bright colour and a modernist style, but is painted on barkcloth rather than canvas.
 Vivieaere, who was born in New Zealand and raised by Europeans, says his art reflects his recent interactions with his roots and belatedly meeting his father.
 ‘The sound of palm trees, the strata of blues in the reef, gardenia scent, the drums and dance, and then I met my father.
 I guess it was all those initial sensations and resonances that I began to involve in my work.’
 John Pule's Born in Paradise (c.1990) and Liku (1990) recall Colin McCahon, with their stark, imposing, but Niuean, text.
 Beside them, Panoho hangs decorated barkcloths that also incorporate text, to highlight an equally applicable influence.
 Pule’s reasoning is ‘It’s aimed at English people but not in an angry sense—so the English person can stand there and look at it and not understand it at all.’
 These contemporary practices refuse any essentialist categorisation—as primitive, imitative, or acculturated to the palagi way of life.

 The show includes traditional tapa, masi, ngatu, and weavings alongside more contemporary urban forms, such as lei fashioned from plastic.
 A 'Pacific Island Bedroom/Sitting Room' reproduces the modern domestic environment that taonga like tivaevae occupy.
 It incorporates a TV, loungers, church hats, and an adorned religious portrait.
-(This installation changes in other venues, as local Pacific communities incorporate their personal treasures into the display.)
+(This installation changes in other venues, as local Pacific communities are invited to incorporate their personal treasures into the display.)
 Work by palagi artists—including Tony Fomison, Barry Lett and Glenn Jowitt—is deliberately juxtaposed against works of Pacific art, highlighting the exchange between the two groups.

 The catalogue includes short interviews with ten artists, exploring their work and their relationships to their island roots and the New Zealand they call home.
 As Panoho writes in his catalogue essay, ‘The umbilical cord with the islands has not been severed.
 The traditions are still there—the visual vocab has simply been extended.’
 In her interview, Lily Aitu Laita says: ‘I think it’s hard for a lot of Pacific Islanders to understand art, in the European sense, because it’s taken aside and kept separate.
 Art isn’t a separate thing in the culture.
 It’s one and the same.
 It’s everything you do.’